datownia/datowniasdk/README.md

 ```

 Here example is the developers tag rather than the publishers. i.e. the account to which the app belongs.

+You can then use the above Delta API to synchronise each table in the database

 ##API Information Guide